 References: Ching et al. Chickens with Humanized Immunoglobulin Genes Generate Antibodies with High Affinity and Broad Epitope Coverage to Conserved Targets.
 MABS 2017

-We thank Adimab for providing the reagents for the kinetic analysis, which is part of an ongoing collaboration.
+We thank Adimab for providing the reagents for the kinetic analysis, which are part of a published study, accepted in PLoS One 2020 [Brown et al.]